seock04/Uncertainty-Handler/Talk matters/FeaturedTopic_AntitrustLaw.md

   * removing compeditor or expansion of the service?
 * WhatsApp - the messenger app
   * again, is it removing future compeditor or expansion of the service?

+### Questions
+* Do you feel acquisition of instragram a problem?
+* Do you think neuturalizing the compeditor by acquisition is an issue for the people?
+* What will happen if the those big giant tech company have even bigger influence on the people than the government?